hackintoanetwork/blog/content/blog/2023-Starlink-Router-Gen2-XSS-ENG.md

 This brings us to the question, "Can't we just send the same request payload to perform a CSRF attack?"

-While Cross-Site Request Forgery (CSRF) might be a possible scenario, such attacks are limited by the browser's Same-Origin Policy (SOP).
+While `CSRF (Cross-Site Request Forgery)` might be a possible scenario, such attacks are limited by the browser's Same-Origin Policy (SOP).

 gRPC requires a specific **`content-type`** header, which is **`application/grpc-web+proto`**.

-However, the Same-Origin Policy (SOP) mandates that this header is stripped by the browser when sending requests from a different origin.
+However, `SOP (the Same-Origin Policy)`  mandates that this header is stripped by the browser when sending requests from a different origin.

 This restriction prevents external sources from sending gRPC requests to **`Dishy`**.

-## XSS Vulnerabilities as the Most Effective Way to Bypass SOP
+## XSS: An Effective Way to Bypass SOP

 ---

-Normally, the Same-Origin Policy (SOP) restricts web browsers from making requests to different origins.
+Normally, the `Same-Origin Policy (SOP)` restricts web browsers from making requests to different origins.

-However, by exploiting an XSS vulnerability, an attacker can execute scripts within the victim's web browser.
+However, by exploiting an `Cross-Site Scripting (XSS)` vulnerability, an attacker can execute scripts within the victim's web browser.

 These scripts are considered as originating from the same source (i.e., the website the victim is currently accessing).

-As a result, the Same-Origin Policy (SOP) recognizes requests generated by these scripts as coming from the same origin, and thus the SOP restrictions do not apply in this case.
+As a result, the `Same-Origin Policy (SOP)` recognizes requests generated by these scripts as coming from the same origin, and thus the `Same-Origin Policy (SOP)` restrictions do not apply in this case.

-Therefore, in the case of CSRF attacks exploiting XSS vulnerabilities, especially for requests like gRPC that require a specific content-type header,
+Therefore, in the case of `CSRF (Cross-Site Request Forgery)` attacks exploiting `Cross-Site Scripting (XSS)` vulnerabilities, especially for requests like gRPC that require a specific content-type header,

 the attack script runs within the victim's browser, treating it as a legitimate request, thus including the specific content-type header in the request.